Sand paper on feminine power

 Sand paper tied to hand made paper, forgrounding labour and craft in art.

 In the studio we use our domestic resources.
 What’s that?
-In this case, sandpaper—typically associated with manual labour rather than fine art—becomes both a surface material and a site of expression.
+In this case, sandpaper—typically associated with manual labour rather than fine art—becomes both a material and a carrier of expression.
 This rough paper is naturally scratched, torn, or coloured, during casual preparatory work in the studio.
-Then it switches purpose and is used as a drawing material or surface; eventually bound to more common materials.
+Then it switches purpose and is used as language—eventually bound to more common materials.
+It conveys the recorded time and labour, both weights experienced in full by women.
+The expressive form gives emphasis on feminine power, an intelligent power that allows fragility to be visible.

 As a result, these works’ material tag is:

-Sand paper and ink drawing on handmade paper; other materials: cotton paper and book binding tape.
+Sand paper and ink drawing on handmade paper; other materials: cotton paper, book binding tape, faux fur, embroidery.

 About ‘Le bouquet’